xypan1232/xypan1232.github.io/experience.md

 ## Academic Experience
+08/2019- now        Tenure-track assistant professor at Shanghai Jiao Tong University.
-12/2016- Now        Postdoc in Department of medical informatics at Erasmus MC, Rotterdam, Nertherlands. <br>
+02/2019- 07/2019    PostDoc in Ghent University and BASF 12/2016- 11/2018    Postdoc in Department of medical informatics at Erasmus MC, Rotterdam, Nertherlands. <br>
 09/2013-12/2016     Ph.D. in Bioinformatics,
                     University of Copenhagen, Copenhagen, Denmark <br>
 09/2008 - 03/2011   MSc in Computer Science,